Alhambra Decree: Decree

 The king and queen issued the Alhambra Decree less than three months after the surrender of Granada.
 Although Isabella was the force behind the decision, her husband Ferdinand did not oppose it.
 That her confessor had just changed from the tolerant Hernando de Talavera to the very intolerant Francisco Jiménez de Cisneros suggests an increase in royal hostility towards the Jews.

-The text of the decree accused the Jews of trying "to subvert the holy Catholic faith" by attempting to "draw faithful Christians away from their beliefs."
-These measures were not new in Europe.
+The text of the decree stated, that despite previous attempts to segregate Jews into separate quarters and the ongoing Inquisition, interaction between Jews and Christians persisted.
+It accused Jews of trying "to subvert the holy Catholic faith" by attempting to "draw faithful Christians away from their beliefs", by teaching them Jewish laws, rituals, and beliefs, providing religious materials and ritually prepared food, performing circumcisions, and ultimately convincing them that Judaism is the only true faith, causing great harm to Catholicism.

+The document argued that the only effective remedy was the complete removal of Jews, since by their "diabolical astuteness" they "continually wage war against us...
+Because whenever any grave and detestable crime is committed by members of any organization..., it is reasonable that such an organization... should be dissolved and annihilated" Therefore, the monarchs decreed that all Jews of any age, residing in their kingdom, must depart and were forbidden to ever return, under penalty of death and confiscation of all property.
+Anyone assisting or sheltering Jews also faced severe penalties, including loss of possessions and titles.

 After the decree was passed, Spain's entire Jewish population was given only four months to either convert to Christianity or leave the country.
 The edict promised the Jews royal protection and security for the effective three-month window before the deadline.
 They were permitted to take their belongings with them, excluding "gold or silver or minted money or other things prohibited by the laws of our kingdoms."
 In practice, however, the Jews had to sell anything they could not carry: their land, their houses, and their libraries, and converting their wealth to a more portable form proved difficult.
 The market in Spain was saturated with these goods, which meant the prices were artificially lowered for the months before the deadline.
 As a result, much of the wealth of the Jewish community remained in Spain.
 The punishment for any Jew who did not convert or leave by the deadline was summary execution.